-(the "Amendatory Bond Resolution," the Original Bond Resolution, as amended by the Amendatory Bond Resolution, being referred to herein as the "Bond Resolution"), a certified copy of each of which has been filed in each of your offices, the Board authorized the issuance from time to time of its Unlimited Tax General Obligation Bonds (Dedicated Revenues), Series 2016, in the maximum principal amount of \$1,160,000,000 in one or more series (the "Bonds") and levied a direct annual tax for each of the years 2015 to 2045, inclusive, on all taxable property within the school district governed by the Board (the "School District") sufficient to pay the principal of and interest on the Bonds issued pursuant to the Bond Resolution.
+(the "Supplemental Bond Resolution," the Original Bond Resolution, as supplemented by the Supplemental Bond Resolution, being referred to herein collectively as the "Bond Resolution"), a certified copy of each of which has been filed in each of your offices, the Board authorized the issuance from time to time of its Dedicated Capital Improvement Tax Bonds, in the maximum principal amount of \$840,000,000 in one or more series (the "Bonds") and levied a direct annual capital improvement tax on all taxable property within the school district governed by the Board (the "School District") pursuant to Section 34-53.5 of the Illinois School Code (the "Capital Improvement Tax") for each of the years 2017 to 2044, inclusive, sufficient to pay the principal of and interest on the Bonds issued pursuant to the Bond Resolution (the "Pledged Capital Improvement Taxes").

-The Bond Resolution further authorized the direct deposit of such direct annual tax, if and when extended for collection, with an escrow agent designated by the Senior Vice President of Finance of the Board and the undersigned hereby designates the hereinafter defined Trustee as escrow agent for application of collections of such direct annual tax to the payment of the principal of and interest on the Bonds.
+The Bond Resolution further authorized the direct deposit of such direct annual capital improvement tax, if and when extended for collection, with an escrow agent designated by the Senior Vice President of Finance of the Board and the undersigned hereby designates the hereinafter defined Trustee as escrow agent for application of collections of such direct annual capital improvement tax to the payment of the principal of and interest on the Bonds.
 Such authorization by the Board is pursuant to the authority contained in Section 20-90 of the Property Tax Code of the State of Illinois, as amended.